 Cash Cr. $250

 With the company’s growth, a company may also decide to raise the base amount of petty funds.
 Increasing the amount will require a journal entry, and it would be similar to the entry for replenishment.

 How to Set Up a Petty Cash Fund?

 Any business must follow the following steps to set up a petty fund:

 Set a Budget

 The first and most crucial thing is to define the amount of petty cash.
-For this, the business must look at the past expenses to determine how much should the fund amount be.
-A business can also decide to split the petty fund department wise, or one fund for the company.
-Also, a business must decide on a timeline when it would replenish the fund.
-It could be monthly, or when the fund balance falls below a set threshold.
+For this, the business must look at past expenses to determine how much should the fund amount be.
+A business can also decide to split the petty fund department-wise or one fund for the company.
+Also, a business must decide on a timeline for when it would replenish the fund.
+It could be monthly or when the fund balance falls below a set threshold.

 Make Arrangements to Record Transactions